Skip to main content

 MISSING_DATA

 This message represents a request for missing data.
-Usually, this is sent by a peer when it is attempting to process another message but some data is missing.
+Usually, this is sent by a peer when it is attempting to process a partial message but some data is missing locally, and it needs to acquire the missing data before proceeding.

 Peer that send this message MAY suspend processing of a message pending receipt of missing data from the original sender.
 If the original sender is unable to satisfy this request in a timely manner, the suspended message SHOULD be discarded.